 3. Trust Your Gut: The Human Alarm System

-That sudden, unshakeable feeling of uneaseโthat “bad vibe”โis your body’s sophisticated threat detection system.
+That sudden, unshakeable feeling of unease.
+That “bad vibe” is your body’s sophisticated threat detection system.
 Do not dismiss it.
-If a situation, location, or person makes you feel uncomfortable, take immediate action to remove yourself.
+Take immediate action to remove yourself if a situation, location, or person makes you feel uncomfortable.
 It is always better to be momentarily perceived as rude than to ignore a warning that could save your life.

 4. Have an Exit Strategy (Every Time)

 Make it a habit to identify at least two exits as soon as you enter a location.
-This is not just for fire safety; it prepares you for any potential disturbance.
+This is not just for fire safety.
+This habit prepares you for any potential disturbance.
 Knowing a clear path out, whether it’s the main door or a service exit, reduces hesitation during an emergency.

 5. Be Prepared on the Move: The “Keys-in-Hand” Rule